-BANR: In December 2020, BWX Technologies, Inc. was selected by the U.S. Department of Energy (DOE) to lead a microreactor development project.
+BANR: In December 2020, BWX Technologies, Inc. was selected by the U.S. DOE to lead a microreactor development project.
 The company's BANR (BWXT Advanced Nuclear Reactor) program will pursue the development of a microreactor with the design focused on advanced TRISO fuel particles to achieve higher uranium loading and improved fuel utilization.
-TRISO refers to a specific design of uranium nuclear reactor fuel that has many operational and safety benefits.
-The company's BANR (BWXT Advanced Nuclear Reactor) is a microreactor using TRISO fuel and was selected to participate in the U.S. Department of Energy's (DOE) Advanced Reactor Demonstration Program (ARDP).
+As discussed on pg 27, TRISO refers to a specific design of uranium nuclear reactor fuel that has many operational and safety benefits.
+The company's BANR is a microreactor using TRISO fuel and was selected to participate in the U.S. DOE's Advanced Reactor Demonstration Program (ARDP).
 BWXT is focusing on aggressive cost reductions for deploying this transportable microreactor through performance improvements and lower delivery costs.
 BWXT is on track to deliver the first round of BANR's TRISO fuel for testing at Idaho National Laboratory's Advanced Test Reactor in 2024.